Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Outerplanar graphs

 In the remaining cases, we color $u$ and $v$ differently and assume the prescribed color of $v$ to be red.
 If it was blue, then $u$ plays the role of $v$.
 In the following table, we summarize the initial colorings depending on the values of $k$ and $\ell$.

 It is immediate that these are crumby colorings, and have \pa, thus the coloring process can start.

 {\bf Adding a new ear:} Let us assume that $G_i$ has already been colored and \pa\ holds.
 We consider the next ear $E_{i+1}=(x,z_1,z_2,\dots,z_{\ell},y)$ of the ear decomposition. \pa\ implies that the color of the endpoints of this ear cannot be both blue.
 We assume $x$ is red.
+In the following case analysis we indicate the number of internal points of $E_{i+1}$, and the colors of its endpoints.

 {\it Case $\ell=1$, $rb$:} If $x$ is not an endpoint of any red $P_3$, then we color $z_1$ red.
 If $y$ is a singleton blue vertex, then we color $z_1$ blue.
 Otherwise, we interchange the color of $x$ and $y$, their previous components remained admissible, and color $z_1$ red.